QlikFrancePlatform/qlik-arbres/README.md

 [![License](https://img.shields.io/badge/license-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 This project propose a mashup Qlik with embed (webcomponent).
-The use case is a frensh website around a trees in Paris.
+The use case is a french website around a trees in Paris.
 It's interesting to positionning trees and School with a tempature zone.

 This example proposes easy to complex mashup integrations.